tylern-dev/liribot/README.md

 # liribot
 Command Line app that displays answers to a user's query.
+This was built using Node.js.
 *********
 ### To Install:
 1. clone this repo